Lygon Street: Italian restaurant district

 The Italian restaurant district synonymous with Lygon Street occupies the few blocks between Queensberry Street and Elgin Street in Carlton.
 It is populated by the Italian families which migrated here in the 1950s, and holds the record of being the first place to install an espresso machine in Australia.
 It is also considered the birthplace of the 'Aussie' pizza.
 The area is heavily European in nature, and is the home of the yearly Lygon Street Festa, one of Australia's largest outdoor street festivals.
 The La Mama Theatre and Courthouse Theatre are also in this area, as is the heritage-listed neon sign at Borsari's Corner, named after Italian cyclist Nino Borsari, on the corner of Grattan Street.
 Toto's Pizza House, the first pizzeria established in Australia, has been located at the southern end of Lygon Street continuously since its opening in 1961.

+Cinema Nova

+Cinema Nova is an independent cinema with 16 screens, that shows Australian, indie, and arthouse films.
+It was established in 1992, when the Longford Cinema in South Yarra and the Valhalla Cinema in Richmond and Westgarth collaborated to open it as a twin cinema.
+The cinema hosts film festivals such as Melbourne Queer Film Festival, Monster Fest, Melbourne Documentary Film Festival, and Transitions Film Festival.

+Cinema Nova formerly sponsored the Cinema Nova Award for Best Fiction Short Film, an AACTA-accredited award worth A$3,000 cash, at the Melbourne International Film Festival, but the cinema has since dropped that sponsorship.

 Other points of interest

+The two blocks running between Grattan Street and Elgin Street are known for shopping and boutiques.

 Melbourne Trades Hall occupies the corner of Lygon Street and Victoria Street.

 Melbourne General Cemetery is situated on the western side of Lygon Street in North Carlton, between Cemetery Road and Macpherson Street.

-The two blocks running between Grattan Street and Elgin Street are known for shopping and boutiques.
-Cinema Nova was established in 1992.
-A new addition is the East Brunswick Club which opened its doors as a music venue at the northern end of the street in May 2006.
-Lamb's Souvlaki is a popular restaurant on the strip which operates 24 hours a day.
+The East Brunswick Club opened its doors as a music venue at the northern end of the street in May 2006.

 Lygon Street was the main headquarters of an Italian Australian criminal organisation called The Carlton Crew.